A skilled trade for those who are organized, precise, and problem-solve under pressure

 What does a millwright do?

 Millwrights install, maintain, repair, dismantle, and reassemble machinery in industrial and construction settings.
-Their work must be precise so as not to introduce strain into complex mechanical systems.
+Their work must be precise or there will be strain of misalignment or ill-fitting that can harm or destroy complex mechanical systems.
 As industrial mechanics, millwrights often have expertise in fields including:

 - Machinery alignment, installation, repair

-- Precise fitting of bearings, gears and shafts, motors, couplings
+- Precise fitting of bearings, gears and shafts, motors, and couplings

 - Vibration analysis